Through the Blue

 DINING WITH KIDS

-Beyond its embellished reputation and romantic write-ups of sage and thyme scented air, we found that Sifnos had the same share of mediocre and exceptional restaurants we experienced on most other Greek islands.
-So where can you go for a satisfying meal where you don’t have to wrestle for space in tight alleyways, or worry about tots falling off stools?
+So where can you go for a satisfying meal where you don’t have to wrestle for space in tight alleyways, or worry about tots falling off stools in haute-hip hotspots?

 — TO STEKI (PLATIS GIALOS) —

-Where we were initiated into the island’s sacred recipes of chickpea stew (revitha) and slowcooked lamb (mastelo), every spoonful was Sifnian heaven.
-Perched a step up from the beach, a playground of sandy shores lies just below.
+Initiating us into the island’s revered recipes of chickpea stew (revitha) and slowcooked lamb (mastelo), every spoonful at family-run To Steki was soul-warming, Sifnian heaven.
+Perched a step up from the beach, a play area of sandy shores lies below.

 To Steki for traditional Sifnian dishes.